gotrex/laravel-whmcs/README.md

 ## Usage

-You can call an WHMCS API function directly by using the facade (e.g. `\Whmcs::{WHMCSAPIFUNCTION}`).
-This also works with custom API functions contained in your WHMCS API folder.
+You can call an WHMCS API method directly by using the facade (e.g. `\Whmcs::{WHMCSAPIFUNCTION}`).
+This also works with custom API methods contained in your WHMCS API folder.

 ### Examples